 General Info – summary

 This attractive willow-like Tree is up to 15m+ high and has a trunk diameter up to 0,6m.
 Knob-like bulges may be present.
-The simple, stipule lacking Leaves have a variable shape and occasional to a red one.
+The simple, stipule lacking Leaves have a variable shape and occasional a red one.
 Bisexual, regular, 4-merous Flowers are in short spikes.
 Each flower has 8 exserted stamens with white filaments and an inferior ovary with an exserted green style.
-The 4-winged Fruit contains one seed.
+One seed develops in the 4-winged Fruit.

 Description